-We reviewed the top car shipping companies to help you choose an affordable and safe option.
-We’ll explain how much car shipping costs and how to get a good deal.
+With over 40 years of car experience, Car Talk researched over a dozen of the top car shipping companies and integrated our view based on hundreds of customer reviews, license, state and federal customer complaints to help you choose an affordable and reliable option.
+We’ll explain how much auto transport costs and how to get a good deal.

-There are dozens of car shipping companies and carriers in the U.S. Not only that, but there are multiple shipping types and options, and a stressful mix of pricing policies.
+There are dozens of auto transport companies and carriers in the U.S. Not only that, but there are multiple shipping types and options, and a stressful mix of pricing policies.
 But we’ll try to keep it simple here so you can choose a shipping option that makes sense.
 We will also answer some of the most common questions about how to ship a car.

-First, if you already know when and how you want to ship your car (e.g., covered vs. uncovered truck within the continental U.S., or by boat if overseas) then you may be ready to get a car shipping price quote.
+First, if you already know when and how you want to ship your car (e.g., covered vs. uncovered truck within the continental U.S., or by boat if overseas) then you may be ready to get an auto transport price quote.
 We recommend getting multiple quotes so you can compare shops.

-We’ve provided more details about these five leading car shipping companies below:
+We’ve provided more details about these six leading car shipping companies below:

 AmeriFreight works with the top five percent of over 11,000 carriers to negotiate the best rate on the shipper’s behalf, and won’t consider a carrier with less than a 95 percent quality rating for its customers.
 The company offers a money-back guarantee and ships almost anything motorized from coast to coast.
-Insurance is included with AFta gap insurance, so there’s no need to worry about damages.
+Your car is completely covered by the carrier’s insurance including gap protection with the AFta PLAN, so there’s no need to worry about damages.

 AmeriFreight says their costs can range from around $500 to well over $1,000 for shipping a sedan on open transport.
 The upside is that several discounts are available for various reasons, such as for members of the military, students, and seniors.